What Does It Cost to Run a Refrigerator in District of Columbia?

 How much electricity does a refrigerator use?

-Refrigerators cycle on and off during the day, so the average running load is lower than peak startup wattage.
-In District of Columbia, that energy is priced using the statewide residential average of N/A, with a national benchmark of 17.57 ¢/kWh for comparison.
+Refrigerators are always plugged in.
+The compressor only runs part of the time and cycles on and off based on internal temperature, so the 24-hour average power draw is much lower than the peak running wattage.
+Modern refrigerators typically average about 40–100 watts over a full day.
+In District of Columbia, that energy is priced using the statewide residential average of N/A, with a national benchmark of 19.04 ¢/kWh for comparison.

 Refrigerator operating cost estimate in District of Columbia